Parents, carers and Parent Councils

 - Parents can get into debt to protect their children from the stigma of being seen as poor - "You want them the same as everybody else, you don't want them different."

-Cost of the School Day Toolkits for Parent Councils
+Cost of the School Day Parent Council Toolkit

 An online survey of Parent Councils found that over a third of respondents were not confident or only slightly confident about speaking to parents about costs.
 Parent Councils felt that they could better address the Cost of the School Day if they had some support to talk to other parents about cost, examples of good practice from other Parent Councils and information to give to parents about the financial support that was available to them.